ilanschnell/slice-talk/slides.md

       File "<stdin>", line 1, in <module>
     TypeError: unhashable type: 'slice'

-Object is immutable, but also not hashable!?!
+Object is immutable, but also not hashable!

 ---